 $3 Seniors over 60

-Note: we do not accept credit cards or Rowan cards!
+Note: we do not accept credit cards, Rowan cards, or BoroBucks!

 Tickets for all shows go on sale half an hour before the show.
 We do not sell advance tickets before that time, nor do we take reservations.
 We will sell up to six tickets to one person if others in her party are not present.

 1. There is no late seating!
-If the door is closed, we do not allow people to come in, for several reasons. (a) It's not safe: in the very dark environment, it's easy to stumble into equipment or chairs, possibly doing injury to you (and to the equipment!). (b) It's disruptive to those who are already seated, if latecomers speak to one another, make other noises, or stand up in the way of seated people.
+After the show has started, we do not allow people to come in, for several reasons. (a) It's not safe: in the very dark environment, it's easy to stumble into equipment or chairs, possibly doing injury to you (and to the equipment!). (b) It's disruptive to those who are already seated, if latecomers speak to one another, make other noises, or stand up in the way of seated people.
 Often latecomers don't even realize the theater is already filled with people, and don't realize how disruptive they are being. (c) If a latecomer leaves the outer doors open, or turns on a flashlight or cell phone to light his way, it destroys the dark adaptation the seated audience has been going through for several minutes.

 2. For the same reasons, the doors lock on the way out.
 If you must leave the theater for any reason, you won't be able to re-enter.
 Hey, the shows aren't THAT long!
 And the rest rooms are available before the show!

-3. We strongly discourage attendance by children under five or six years of age.
+3. We strongly discourage attendance by children under six years of age, except at family shows.
 Such youngsters often do not react well to the dark planetarium environment and the theatrical nature of most shows.
-For many shows we don't recommend bringing children less than 8 or even 10 years old.
-We do many shows for children during the week: we like to give adults a chance to see a show peacefullly!
+For many shows we don't recommend bringing children less than 8 or even 10 years old, though we will allow slightly younger visitors.
+We do a variety of shows for children on school field trips during the week: once a week we like to give adults a chance to see a show peacefullly!

 5. Please don't open any food or drink, including water.
 Our theater is one of the nicest-looking on the East Coast, and we want to keep it that way.

 6. Like most theaters, we ask that you shut down your cell phone.
 In most theaters, the main problem is noise during the performance.
 In the planetarium, however, the problem is LIGHT!
 Cell phones cast light up onto the dome, destroying the illusion of the night sky we're trying to create.
-YOU won't notice it, because you're looking downwards; but your neighbors will get annoyed, probably at the planetarium presenter, when they see the light on the dome.
+YOU won't notice it, because you're looking downwards; but your neighbors will get annoyed, probably at the planetarium presenter, when they see a moving blob of light on the dome.

 7. The most important rule: you're not allowed to go to sleep during a show...